Lari White: Musical styles

 White's music is defined by her singing voice and stylistic variety.
 Dave Scheiber of the Tampa Bay Times wrote of White that she had a "strong, crystalline voice that smoothly blends country, rock, pop, and blues stylings".
 Alanna Nash of Entertainment Weekly compared her voice favorably to that of K. T. Oslin, while an uncredited review of Wishes in RPM called her "a belter with a soft edge that doesn't allow for tedium".
 Both this and Pete Couture's review of the same album in the Tampa Bay Times compared her favorably to Linda Ronstadt.
 Bjorke compared her voice to Bonnie Raitt and Diana Krall; he also thought that the New Loves and Old Friends projects showed influences of jazz and soul music.

 Writing about her debut album, David Bauder of The Associated Press stated that it "cuts a wide swath from country to gospel to rock and roll...clearly on display is the versatility that's marked her career.
 Some critics, though, have complained about a lack of focus."
 Couture wrote of White's delivery on "Now I Know" that she "builds from an understated, almost confessional reading, to one of powerful defiance on the chorus."
 He also said of her voice that it "is impressive not only in its range, but in its clarity and control."
 In a 2015 interview, White said that she found difficulty breaking through in the country music scene due to an unusually large number of female acts being played on radio at the time.
 She also said that much of the material on Don't Fence Me In was inspired by her perception that "the country radio box was a little too small".

-Personal life
+Personal life and legacy

 White married songwriter and song publisher Chuck Cannon on April 23, 1994.
 Prior to their marriage, Cannon had co-written her single "What a Woman Wants"; he would also write "That's My Baby" and "That's How You Know (When You're in Love)".
 The couple had three children together: daughters M'Kenzy and Kyra Ciel, and one son named Jaxon.
 White and Cannon founded the Skinny White Girl label on which White released her later albums; the two also built their own recording studio and founded a second label called Nashville Underground.

 In September 2017, just months after the release of her New Loves and Old Friends EPs, White was diagnosed with cancer.
 Exploratory surgery in October 2017 revealed advanced peritoneal cancer.
 She died in Nashville, Tennessee, on January 23, 2018, at the age of 52.